sequenceiq/blog-test/source/_posts/2014-10-03-cascading-topk-on-tex.markdown

                 .buildProperties(properties);
 ```

-Then in order to use Apache Tez, setup the Tez specific Flow Connector.
+Then in order to use Apache Tez, setup the Tez specific `Flow Connector`.

 ``` java
 FlowConnector flowConnector = new Hadoop2TezFlowConnector(properties);